nithril/nithril.github.io/_posts/2015-07-05-fair-consuming-with-rabbitmq.markdown

 ## The consumer

-This class subscribes to a RabbitMQ queue and stores delivered messages into `deliveries` collection.
+This class subscribes to a RabbitMQ queue and stores delivered messages into a collection (`deliveries`).
 The `consumerToken` semaphore releases a consumer token for each delivered message.
 Thus the main loop thread can be notified when a new message is available.